w3c/wai-media-guide/captions.md

 {% include toc.html type="end" %}
 {:/}

+_Captions are only one aspect of making audio and video accessible, For more, see [Making Video and Audio Accessible - Introduction](http://@@)._

 ## Introduction

 _Who:_ Captions provide content to people who are Deaf and others who cannot hear the audio.
 They are also used by people who process written information better than audio.